musab05/blog-posting-website/README.md

 ## Notes
 - Ensure you have **Node.js** installed before running the project.
-- The frontend will typically run on `http://localhost:5173/` (if using Vite).
+- The frontend will typically run on `http://localhost:5173/`.
-- The backend will run on `http://localhost:3000/` (or the port specified in your backend configuration).
+- The backend will run on `http://localhost:3000/`.

-Happy coding! 🚀